 You know I always add my own little flair to every recipe for those who follow my blog, so don't be shy in exploring your own inner creativity.

 What type of noodles are used in Pasta Fagioli Soup?

 Initially, I struggled to find Ditalini pasta noodles at my local store.
 Ditalini pasta, small tubular noodles are often used in soup recipes.

-If, for some reason, you can't find these little noodles, small macaroni, orzo, or acini de Pepe noodles can be substituted.
+If, for some reason, you can't find these little noodles, substitute them with small macaroni, orzo, or acini de Pepe noodles.

 Because Ditalini pasta takes 8-10 minutes to cook, I add it right at the end of cooking.
 This, however, changes if different noodles are chosen, requiring more or less time to cook.